monkeypants/fun-police/README.md

 If this is working well, the AI coding tools will load the right policies into their context at the right time.
-This will mean that:
-- The code they generate is more likely pass the unittests "first time".
+This will mean that the code they generate is more likely pass the unittests "first time".
-- Contextual queues about the code will be provided which compliments the code generration tools internal mechanism for choosing what code to load into context.

 The policies accelerate work by telling developers (human and AI) how to write code "correctly".